Debugging Spectrum Programs

 Assembly Debugging Workflow

-- Load your program: Load the binary or TAP file
+- Load your program: Load the binary or TAP file (for example, see SDK)

 - Set breakpoint: Set breakpoint at entry point or specific address

-(gdb) break *0x8000 - Run to breakpoint: Start execution
+(gdb) b $8000 - Run to breakpoint: Start execution

 Useful Assembly Debugging Commands